-Anna Dawson is a Lecturer in Film and TV Studies, teaching on all three years of the Film and Television Studies Joint Honours degree.
-She teaches on the first year introductory module Reading the Screen, the second year core module Theorising the Screen, is Module Leader for the second year module on British Cinema and teaches at level 3 on American Cinema as well as supervising undergraduate and postgraduate dissertations.
+Anna Dawson is a Senior Lecturer in Film and Television Studies as well as Subject Co-Ordinator, teaching on all three years of the Film and Television Studies Joint Honours degree.
+She is Module Leader for the first year introductory module Reading the Screen, is also Module Leader for the second year module on British Cinema and teaches on Theorising the Screen, American Cinema and American Television as well as supervising undergraduate and postgraduate dissertations and PhDs.
+In 2018 she took on a new module leadership for the BA Filmmaking degree in Art and Design entitled Style, Narrative, Authorship.

 Opportunities to carry out postgraduate research towards an MPhil/PhD exist in the School of Arts and Humanities and further information may be obtained from the NTU Graduate School.